 Changes you make during the AEP go into effect January 1 of the next year.

-Suppose you’re enrolled in a Medicare Advantage plan and you want to switch to Original Medicare, Part A and Part B. You can make this change during the Medicare Advantage Disenrollment Period, from January 1 to February 14 each year.
+Suppose you’re enrolled in a Medicare Advantage plan and you want to switch to Original Medicare, Part A, and Part B. You can make this change during the Medicare Enrollment Period, from January 1 to March 31 each year.

 You could be charged a late-enrollment penalty (an amount that is added to your Medicare Part D premium for as long as you have this coverage) if all of the following are true:

 - You don’t enroll in a Medicare prescription drug plan (such as a stand-alone Medicare prescription drug plan or a Medicare Advantage plan that includes prescription drug coverage) when you’re first eligible.

 - You don’t have other creditable prescription drug coverage for 63 or more days in a row.

 - You then decide to enroll in a Medicare drug plan at a later date.